Please see below for various pages and links regarding general resources and associations.

 Provides comprehensive services for persons and family members, with brain injuries.
 Website, information and referral services, statewide support group listings, helpline referral and support services.

-Provides funding for persons with Traumatic Brain Injury (brain injury due to external trauma only, illness not eligible) and spinal cord injury.
+Provides grant potential for persons with Traumatic Brain Injury (brain injury due to external trauma only) and spinal cord injury.
+You must be a Georgia residence 1 yr or more and a US Citizen.
 Funding available for treatment, equipment, modifications, services not covered by insurance.
-Funding is a last resort option.
-Contact immediately, application processing may take several months.
+Grant award only goes to the vendor, organization or professional providing approved services.

 Provides assistance for employment, vocational counseling, training, funding and services to assist persons with disabilities to return to work.